The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 I went to this restaurant during my amazing Colonia Roma food tour and I loved the gourmet cuisine that combines Italian dishes with Mexican produce.

-I had an amazing risotto with huitlacoche (a Mexican mushroom) with a delicious Mexican wine.
+I had a fantastic risotto with huitlacoche (a Mexican mushroom) with a delicious Mexican wine.

-The ambiance is really pretty as it’s set in a tranquil courtyard of a colonial home with modern decor.
-Open for lunch ad dinner.
+The ambiance is beautiful as it’s set in a tranquil courtyard of a colonial home with modern decor.
+Open for lunch and dinner.

 7. Sesame

-If you love Asian food you will love this place.
-The dishes are very creative and served in a very artsy presentation, besides being delicious.
+If you love Asian food, you will love this place.
+The dishes are very creative and presented in an artsy way, and they are delicious.

 8. La Provoleta

-In fact, it is an Argentinian restaurant serving premium meat cuts and with great service.
-The ambiance is friendly and they also have a great choice of cocktails and wines.
+In fact, it is an Argentinian restaurant serving premium meat cuts and with excellent service.
+The ambiance is friendly, and they also have a great choice of cocktails and wines.

 9. Aleli

-Great Mexican gourmet cuisine serves creative and delicious dishes from Mexican culinary traditions such as this tamal in the picture.
+Excellent Mexican gourmet cuisine serves creative and delicious dishes from Mexican culinary traditions, such as this tamal in the picture.

-Opening hours – from Tuesday through Saturday from 1 pm to 1 am – Sunday from 1 to 8 pm – Monday closed
+Opening hours: Tuesday through Saturday, 1 pm to 1 am; Sunday, 1 to 8 pm; Monday closed.

 10. Cafe de Raiz

-In Cafe de Raiz you will find very simple yet delicious food.
+In Cafe de Raiz, you will find straightforward yet delicious food.
 I tried three types of tamales with their spicy sauces and cream.
 So good!

 Opening hours – from 9 am to 9 pm every day